An acoustic session of Gaelic songs with singers from Cape Breton and Scotland. Come and sing along!

-Colin Watson graduated from Dalbrae Academy and lives in Valley Mills district of River Denys, Inverness County.
-He was raised with Gaelic as one of his first languages and has an avid enthusiasm of all aspects of Cape Breton’s Gaelic tradition.
+Colin Watson was raised with Gaelic as a first languages and has an avid enthusiasm for all aspects of Cape Breton’s Gaelic tradition.
 His specialty is Gaelic singing.
-With a repertoire of mouth tunes and song, he has sung for BBC Scotland and appeared at concerts and milling frolics throughout the Island.
-As well, Colin has and active interest in Cape Breton music and step dancing and frequently enjoys square sets at the local halls.
-He is currently learning more Gaelic songs and taking fiddle lessons.
+With a repertoire of mouth tunes and song, he has sung for BBC Scotland and appeared at concerts and milling frolics throughout Nova Scotia.
+Colin graduated from Sir Wilfred Grenfell College, Memorial University in 2011 after living in Newfoundland for four years.
+He currently lives in Jamesville, Victoria County, Cape Breton.

-Goiridh Dòmhnallach is a Gaelic singer, composer, storyteller and educator who was fortunate to have the opportunity to learn from some of Cape Breton’s best tradition-bearers, including Seumas MacAoidh, Seonaidh Aonghuis Bhig, Pàdruig Aonghuis Sìne, Fransas Dhùghaill Shandaidh and Rodaidh Ailig Ruairidh.
-He is one of a musical Cape Breton family, the “Dougalds” MacDonalds originating in Queensville, Inverness County.
+Goiridh Dòmhnallach is a Gaelic singer, composer, storyteller and educator who was fortunate to have the opportunity to learn from some of Cape Breton’s best tradition-bearers.
+He is one of a musical Cape Breton family, the “Dougalds” MacDonalds originating in Kingsville, Inverness County.
 He was influenced by traditional musicians on both sides of his family.
-Goiridh prefers to sing in the traditional style he learned from the singers of his native Bràigh na h-Aibhneadh.
+Goiridh works as the Gaelic Field Officer for the Gaelic Affairs branch of the NS Department of Communities, Culture and Heritage and prefers to sing in the traditional style he learned from the singers of his native Bràigh na h-Aibhneadh.
 Goiridh has performed in Scotland, Ireland, and Canada.
 He and his young son, Padruig, often sing together.